rriadhishalhan/testing-app-net/README.md

-# 🚀 Streamlit-like .NET Web App
+# 🚀 Streamlit-like .NET Web App (MVC Architecture)

-A .NET web application built with Blazor Server that provides interactive UI components similar to Python's Streamlit library.
-This project demonstrates how to create data-driven web applications with minimal code using familiar Streamlit-style components.
+A .NET web application built with ASP.NET Core MVC that provides interactive UI components similar to Python's Streamlit library.
+This project follows the traditional MVC pattern with Controllers, Views, Models, and Repository pattern for clean separation of concerns.

 ## ✨ Features